Gary-Burke/the-garden-gallery/README.md

 ### Validator Testing

 - HTML
-  - No errors were reported by the official [W3C validator](https://validator.w3.org/#validate_by_input)
+  - No errors were reported by the official [W3C validator](https://validator.w3.org/#validate_by_input).
+  - There are a few warnings reported but this is due to the Code Formatter Prettier adding trailing slashes for XHTML compatibility.
 - CSS
   - No errors were reported by the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
-- Lighthouse Testing
-  - ADED

 ### Resolved Bugs